Updated for 2023/24

 Holiday Accrual

-Some umbrella workers may see a “Holiday Accrual” deduction on their payslips, and they might rightfully ask why did I get my holiday pay deducted.
+Some umbrella workers may see a “Holiday Accrual” deduction on their payslips, and they might rightfully ask why I get my holiday pay deducted.

 They can either accrue their holiday pay, which gets deducted from their pay each week or month and then later get presented with a “pot” of money, an excellent way of saving for that dream holiday you’ve been planning.